 This means you don't have to take the training again when you work for a new production company or broadcaster.
 It also makes you more attractive as a freelancer because you have industry-approved health and safety training.

 (If you are struggling to find evidence of your PSP or have lost your certification code, please get in touch at: email@example.com)

-How the Production Safety Passport benefits production managers
+How the Production Safety Passport benefits production crew

 The PSP scheme approves general and management level courses within health and safety in a variety of key areas, such as production, stunt awareness and locations.
 Each approved course is assessed against the relevant National Occupational Standard (NOS) in Health & Safety X2, X3, X3.5 and X4:

 X2 - Make sure your own actions reduce risks to health and safety

 X3 – Conduct an assessment of risk in the workplace

 X3.5 – Managing health and safety on a film or TV production

 X4 – Develop procedures to safely control work operations

 Anyone on a film or TV production who manages a department/team (e.g. head of department, unit manager, production manager, 1st assistant director) or has responsibility for an activity/function that requires a risk assessment to be carried out should be qualified to Safe Management of Production X3.5 level.